Hynexly

 The SEC's EDGAR guide is useful because it explains the mechanics of finding filings without turning the process into a scavenger hunt.

-According to the SEC, investors can search for a public company in EDGAR by typing the company's name or ticker symbol on SEC.gov.
+According to the SEC, EDGAR can be searched by typing a public company's name or ticker symbol on SEC.gov.
 The guide also says EDGAR search results are presented in chronological order and identify filings by form type in the first column.

 That small detail is important because it immediately tells you what you are reading: